actions/dependency-review-action/README.md

 ## Configuration

-Configure this action by either using an external configuration file, or by inlining this option in your workflow file.
+Configure this action by either using an external configuration file, or by inlining these options in your workflow file.

 ### Options